-An Introduction to PAS 820
+An introduction to PAS 820

-August 2012 sees the publication of a Publicly Available Specification (PAS) that provides a method of assessing the performance of a forensic code.
-This is an important step towards improving the quality of products used to protect materials, goods and cash against theft and other crimes.
+August 2012 saw the publication of a Publicly Available Specification (PAS) that provides a method of assessing the performance of a forensic code.
+This is an important step towards guaranteeing the quality of products used to protect materials, assets and infrastructure against theft and other crimes.

-PAS 820:2012 "Laboratory-identifiable forensic codes - Classification of performance when exposed to artificial weathering" is a document published by the British Standards Institution and commissioned and sponsored by BSIA member SmartWater Technology Limited.
+PAS 820 Laboratory-identifiable forensic codes - Classification of performance when exposed to artificial weathering, is a document published by the British Standards Institution and commissioned and sponsored by BSIA member SmartWater Technology Limited.
 A large proportion of the products in the UK that use forensic codes are manufactured or distributed by BSIA members.